-Completion of this Major will provide a student with a background in Communication Disorders and a foundation for application to graduate school in Speech-Language Pathology or Audiology.
-Students will learn about the development and use of speech, language, hearing, and learn fundamentals of assessing and managing communication disorders.
-Students who major in Communication Disorders will complete a core of undergraduate courses and demonstrate the attributes and meet the expectations listed in the Technical Standards for CDO Major Program.
-Near the end of the four years of undergraduate education, students may apply for a master's degree program in speech-language pathology (SLP), or a professional doctorate degree program in audiology (Au.D.).
+Completion of this major will provide a student with a background in communication sciences and disorders and a foundation for application to graduate school in speech-language pathology or audiology.
+Students will learn about the development and use of speech, language, and hearing, and learn fundamentals of assessing and managing communication disorders.
+Students who major in communication sciences and disorders will complete a core of undergraduate courses and demonstrate the attributes and meet the expectations listed in the technical standards for CSD major program.
+Near the end of the four years of undergraduate education, students may apply for a master’s degree program in speech-language pathology (SLP), or a professional doctorate degree program in audiology (Au.D.).

 With the exception of CDO 494, courses taken Credit/No Credit do not count toward a major.

 Additional requirements for American Speech-Language-Hearing Association (ASHA) clinical certification:

 1. Completion of an accredited masters in speech-language pathology or a doctoral degree in audiology.

 2. Completion of the academic and clinical requirements for the Certificate of Clinical Competence as delineated on ASHAs Knowledge and Skills Acquisition (KASA) form.

 3. A course in each of the following areas:

 c.
 Physical Science, chosen from Chemistry or Physics